Roadmap

 Why It Matters

 Smaller buildings make up most of Washington’s building emissions and are excluded from performance-driven policies.
-Energy labels improve transparency for buyers and renters of both residential and commercial buildings, help them understand operating cost differences, and increase the value of energy efficient properties in the market.
-In the longer term, introducing time-of-sale upgrade requirements such as those in Berkeley provides a predictable path for improving the emissions and efficiency of existing buildings over time.
+Energy labels improve transparency for buyers and renters of both residential and commercial buildings, help them understand operating cost differences, and increase the value of energy efficient properties on the market.
+In the longer term, introducing time-of-sale upgrade requirements, such as those in Berkeley, provides a predictable path for improving the emissions and efficiency of existing buildings over time.

 Centering Equity